The best monitors for photo editing in 2023

 A 4K resolution is the preferred choice for photo editing since it lets you see details better.
 This is especially useful for judging how accurate your focus is before you start spending time on edits.
 This BenQ monitor is a fantastic 4K monitor for photo editing, as it offers a 4K native resolution along with a pixel density of 140 ppi for excellent detail rendering.

 The monitor provides 100 percent coverage of sRGB and 95 percent of DCI-P3 for accurate colors.
 Though BenQ doesn’t offer numbers, reviews do mention lower Adobe RGB coverage, which isn’t as ideal for printing work.
-But it supports DualView, which allows you to see two different color modes side-by-side on the same display, so you can judge how your photos will look on other platforms more easily.
+But it supports DualView, which allows you to see two different color modes side-by-side on the display, so you can judge how your photos will look on other platforms more easily.
 It also comes calibrated so that you can trust your colors right out of the box.

 One unique bonus with this monitor is the Hotkey Puck G2.
 This device sits on the monitor stand or your desk and provides access to customizable shortcuts to the settings you need.
 There are plenty of ports for connectivity options, including two HDMI, one DisplayPort 1.4, and two Thunderbolt 3 ports that allow for daisy-chaining multiple displays.